 - Malicious Sites – Number of backlinks from the malicious site.
-Serpstat uses an algorithm to check whether the link comes from a malicious site or a normal site.
+Serpstat uses an algorithm to check whether the link comes from a malicious or an official site.

 - Active Backlinks – List of all active backlinks to the entered domain.

 - Lost Backlinks – List of all lost backlinks to the entered domain.

 - External Links – List of outbound links.

 - Anchors – List of keywords used as anchors for inbound links.